 The Caller: [about Stu's wife, Kelly] You think she didn't know she was being watched.

 The Caller: But beautiful women always know.
 That false indifference, superior air.
 It's just a tease.
 They want eyes on them.
 Why does she put on her make up?
 Do her hair?
 Dress so nicely?
 Not for her husband which she hardly ever sees, no, it's for somebody else to notice...
 I notice.

-Stu: [to caller] What are you gunna do about it up in your fucking high window with your goddamn binoculars?
+Stu: [to caller] What are you gonna do about it up in your fucking high window with your goddamn binoculars?

 The Caller: Stu, you didn't tell your wife the truth, you're cheating.

-Stu: Look, you're a guy sometimes you wanna know it's a possiblity alright?
-You know it's like having a beautiful home, but you still dream of that quick vacation down there, you know some nice hotel a great view I don't know maybe a pool.
+Stu: Look, you're a guy.
+Sometimes you wanna know it's a possibility, all right?
+You know it's like having a beautiful home, but you still dream of that quick vacation down there, you know, some nice hotel, a great view, I don't know, maybe a pool.
 But it's a just a fantasy because you'll never really leave home!
 Do you hear what I'm saying?

 The Caller: [laughs] Kelly is a home and Pam is a motel.
 I'm sure they'll both appreciate that.